molpopgen/fwdpy11/doc/pages/softselection.rst

 A nice overview of this model and how it compares to others in [Felsenstein1976]_.
 You may also find [Christiansen1974]_ and [Christiansen1975]_ useful.

-Each generation, offspring ("juveniles") are generated in each deme.
-Parents are drawn from demes according to a migration matrix, if one is provided, else they are drawn from the parents in the offspring deme.
-Within a parental deme, a specific parent is chosen proportionally to relative fitness within the deme.
+Each generation, we generate offspring ("juveniles") in each deme.
+In the absence of migration, all parents of all offspring come from the offspring deme.
+With a migration matrix, we first choose the "source" deme, pick parents from that deme, and then create the offspring in the offspring deme.
+Thus, we are modeling juvenile migration.
+Selfing is a property of demes and is applied to parents: we choose a parental deme, then choose a parent, and then decide if that parent selfs.

 The timings of events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^